Light Dark

 If low fidelity is the basic model of your SaaS, a high fidelity prototype is the closest mimic of the finished product.
 Both of these include content, visual design, and interactivity.

-The table beneath should help you understand the two with more clarity.
+The table below should help you understand the two more clearly.

 When you know how to design SaaS software, you know how important testing the product is.
 Get both of these SaaS prototypes user-tested before releasing the final product in the market.